nodejs/node/doc/api/crypto.md

-When using the lexical ESM `import` keyword, the error can only be caught if a handler for `process.on('uncaughtException')` is registered _before_ any attempt to load the module is made -- using, for instance, a preload module.
+When using the lexical ESM `import` keyword, the error can only be caught if a handler for `process.on('uncaughtException')` is registered _before_ any attempt to load the module is made (using, for instance, a preload module).

 When using ESM, if there is a chance that the code may be run on a build of Node.js where crypto support is not enabled, consider using the